 Action: A Dose Actor allows mapping of the dose on Image S to Image R based on the deformable image registration.

 Stored: The deformed dose is stored as a RT Dose Object in the frame-of-reference and patient orientation as Image R.

+X.4.2.4.2 Dose Deformation Process Flow

-X.4.2.5.2 Dose Deformation Use Case Testing
+Figure X.4.2.4.2-1 Process Flow for Dose Deformation

-Verify Spatial Transform of Dose (3004,0005) and Reference Spatial Registration Sequence (0070,0404).

-Reference to Image R and Image S is implicit from the reference to the Deformable Spatial Registration Object in (0070,0404)

-Should other tags / which other tags should be transferred to the deformed dose?
-Referenced RT plan sequence, Fraction group, et c.

-Visually inspect that the deformed dose is actually displayed on Image R

-X.4.2.6 Use Case #6: Image Deformation
+X.4.2.5 Use Case #5: Image Deformation

 The deformable image registration is used to deform an image in the system.